 Party on Lan Kwai Fong

 Love it or hate it, ‘hitting the Fong’ on a night out is a quintessential part of Hong Kong life and a Hong Kong experience not to be missed.
-This popular nightlife zone sees raucous partygoers spilling into the streets, downing jello shots and singing along to 1990s soft rock.
-What’s not to love?
+This is one of the most popular places to visit in Hong Kong at nighttime and sees raucous partygoers spilling into the streets, downing jello shots and singing along to 1990s soft rock.

 Need help choosing a Hong Kong hotel?
 Click here to check out our pick of the best family hotels in Hong Kong.